For 196 years the Royal National Lifeboat Institution (RNLI) has worked tirelessly to save lives and prevent catastrophe

 But Hillary didn’t give up.
 Eventually he found some others who shared his vision.
 A committee was formed and the campaign began to gain serious momentum.

 A public meeting was held on the 4th March 1824 in a London pub and over 30 eminent gentlemen signed their names to this new organisation.
-The organisation even got Royal approval and King George IV granted the Royal prefix making the name the Royal National Institution for the Preservation of Life from Shipwreck.
+The organisation even got royal approval with King George IV granting the Royal prefix making the name the Royal National Institution for the Preservation of Life from Shipwreck.

-And the was how the hugely important organisation began.
+And that was how this hugely important organisation began.

 Today, the RNLI is stronger than ever with over 4,700 volunteers from all walks of life risking their lives to save others.
 There is now 237 RNLI stations, 45 of which are dotted around the Irish coastline.

 In tandem with the Irish Coast Guard they work around the clock and are ready at a moments notice to go to the aid of those in need.

 Significantly, the RNLI is a charity and relies upon the contributions of the public, so why not visit their website and see how you can support their incredible efforts and help them to continue to save lives at sea.